Skip to content

 SmartSystems Listed by thegentlemen Ransomware Group

 On April 20, 2026, technology integrator Smart Systems appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which provides audio/video systems, structured cabling, security installations, and network infrastructure to commercial clients, had internal files exfiltrated during a ransomware attack.
+The company, which provides audio/video systems, structured cabling, security installations, and network infrastructure to commercial clients, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates that Smart Systems, founded in Houston, Texas in 2000 by Gary and Doug Colvin, was listed on the thegentlemen leak portal.
 The exposed material consists of internal files; the exact volume and specific data types remain unclear from available reporting.
 No confirmed victim count for individual customers or employees has been published.
 The company’s website, iesmartsystems.com, and its ZoomInfo profile were referenced in connection with the incident.